dasavisha/CriticalFindings_Extract/README.md

 Step 4: Extracting the key terms from Critical Findings list.
         This uses an exact match algorithm, looking for substrings in the generated responses.
-        We provide a starting list of critical terms in the file "CriticalFindings.txt"
+        We provide a starting list of critical terms in the file "CriticalFindings.txt" The extracted key terms have been saved in CSV file, under the column 'CriticalFindingsTerms'.

         -- python keyterm_extract.py generated_responses_MISTRAL_ZS.csv extracted_keyterms_MISTRAL_ZS.csv

-        Note: The extracted key terms have been saved in CSV file, under the column 'CriticalFindingsTerms'.